DE-RSE/de-rse.github.io/README.md

 To build, run `bundle install` once (or skip that if you have dependencies already installed and bundler does not work for you) and then  `bundle exec jekyll build`.
 To preview locally, run `bundle exec jekyll serve --incremental` and browse to <http://localhost:4000>.
 The `--incremental` flag helps speeding up the previews.
-To include drafts in the preview add the `--drafts` flag.
+To include drafts and future blog posts in the preview add the `--drafts` and `--future` flags.
 To see where exactly something breaks or takes long, add the `--verbose` flag.
 For all flags use the `--help` flag.